-A friend and fellow intactivist, Candice Young, said she couldn't think of a better headline to appear in The New York Times today - her birthday.
-I'd have to agree as I picked up my copy of TNYT and flipped open to the front page of the Science section to see the (above) tag line.
+A friend and fellow advocate, Candice Young, said she couldn't think of a better headline to appear in The New York Times today - her birthday.
+We'd have to agree, as we picked up a copy of The Times and flipped open to the front page of the Science section to see the (above) tag line.

 The New York Times, Roni Caryn Rabin, reported on the "steep drop" of circumcision in the United States (the last nation that continues to cut newborn baby boys at a rate of 32.5%).
-While I was at first hesitant to fully acknowledge these statistics (having not seen the data set myself) the CDC is reporting them as such.
-I agree with Intact America who said, "We are taking the CDC at its word, that these are reliable figures.
+While we were at first hesitant to fully acknowledge these statistics (having not seen the data set for ourselves) the CDC is reporting them as such.
+We agree with the statement issued by Intact America, in saying that, "We are taking the CDC at its word, that these are reliable figures.
 From our perspective, it's an excellent opportunity to show that keeping babies intact is now the norm in the United States, and the majority of parents [nearly 68%] are choosing to keep their sons intact."

 The "photograph of a slide from the [International AIDS Conference] presentation" that Rabin mentions in the article's fourth paragraph is this one (below).

-I am indeed thankful for the 68% kept whole in 2009!
-The bogus 'locker room' argument is no more (although I am not convinced it ever held much water as all the intact men I've worked with or interviewed who grew up amidst cut peers have said they were (1) never teased and (2) very much opposed to having a part of their penis amputated in an effort to 'match' with their friends).
+We are indeed thankful for the 68% kept intact in 2009!
+The bogus 'locker room' argument is no more (although we are not convinced it ever held much water as most intact men interviewed who grew up amidst cut peers have said they were (1) never teased and (2) very much opposed to having a part of their penis amputated in an effort to 'match' with their friends).

-I am, however, appalled that there could be pro-cutters in big lobby groups who are still (somehow?!?!) attempting to find justifications to continue MGM.
+We are, however, appalled that there could be those who are yet pro-cutting in big lobby groups who are still (somehow?) attempting to find justifications to continue MGM.
 All myths and misconceptions have been repeatedly refuted - for the past several decades, actually.
 It is time to put down our knives and step away from the babies.

 Click on the article image above to read in full screen, or read The New York Times article online here.